pybamm-team/PyBaMM/docs/source/user_guide/installation/gnu-linux-mac.rst

 .. tab:: macOS

-   In a terminal, run the following commands:
+   In a terminal, run the following command:

    .. code:: bash